exercism/v3/languages/csharp/exercises/concept/interfaces/.docs/after.md

 Code which uses the above interfaces and classes can:

-- treat all speakers in the same way irrespective of language
+- treat all speakers in the same way irrespective of language.
-- class-user code are maintained by different teams and some subsystem handling script conversion can operate without caring about what specific types it is dealing with.
+- allow some subsystem handling script conversion to operate without caring about what specific types it is dealing with.
-- can remain unaware of the changes to the italian speaker which is convenient if the class
+- remain unaware of the changes to the italian speaker which is convenient if the class code and user code are maintained by different teams

 Interfaces are widely used to support testing as they allow for easy [mocking][so-mocking-interfaces].